-Borrowing costs that are directly attributable to the acquisition of qualifying assets on or after January 1, 2009 are capitalized as part of the cost of these assets.
+Borrowing costs of qualifying assets are capitalized as part of the cost of these assets.
 A qualifying asset is an asset that necessarily takes at least a year to get ready for its intended use or sale.

 The cost of equity-accounted investments is adjusted to reflect the share of increases or reductions in equity at the associates and joint ventures after the acquisition that is attributable to the Volkswagen Group, as well as any effects from purchase price allocation.
 Additionally, the investment is tested for impairment if there are indications of impairment and written down to the lower recoverable amount if necessary.
 The recoverable amount is determined using the principles described for indefinite-lived intangible assets.
 If the reason for impairment ceases to apply at a later date, the impairment loss is reversed to the carrying amount that would have been determined had no impairment loss been recognized.

 Financial instruments are contracts that give rise to a financial asset of one company and a financial liability or an equity instrument of another.
 Regular way purchases or sales of financial instruments are accounted for at the settlement date – that is, at the date on which the asset is delivered.

 Financial assets are classified and measured on the basis of the entity’s business model and the characteristics of the financial asset’s cash flows.

 IFRS 9 classifies financial assets into the following categories:

 - financial assets at fair value through profit or loss;

 - financial assets at fair value through other comprehensive income (debt instruments);

 - financial assets at fair value through other comprehensive income (equity instruments); and